-Recommendation: Failure by a board to make reasonable accommodation when an appropriate request has been made can lead to costly litigation for the association.
-Boards should consult with legal counsel when a resident makes a request for reasonable accommodation.
-In addition, whenever the board has an opportunity to upgrade common area facilities, it should make them ADA compliant.
+Recommendation: Failure by a board to make reasonable accommodations when an appropriate request has been made can lead to costly litigation for the association.
+Boards should consult with legal counsel when a resident requests reasonable accommodation.
+In addition, whenever the board has an opportunity to upgrade common area facilities, it should make them ADA-compliant.
 Doing so benefits residents and avoids potential claims by handicapped individuals.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.